Sabir222/BookLab/README.md

 This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

 You are free to use, share, and adapt the code for **non-commercial purposes**.
-For commercial use, please contact the author for permission.
+For commercial use, please contact the author for permission..